 Accounting for Consignment Inventory

-Consignment inventory is the way that consignor allows the consignee to whole the inventory without paying for them.
+Consignment inventory is the way that consignor allows the consignee to sell the inventory without paying for it.
 The consignee will require to pay the consignor only when the goods are sold.
 The goods belong to the consignor who will take full ownership and responsibility for any damage.

 Consignee: is the party who sells products (usually the retailer) on behalf of the consignor.

 Consignor: is the party who owns the products (usually the vendor or wholesale) but allows the consignee to sell on behalf of them.

 For example, Mr. A is a new author who just releases some books into the market.
 It is very hard for him to sell the books to the bookstore as the seller may doubt the sales performance of the books.
 They require to invest some capital on the book which may not be sold, so they may invest in other books which highly likely to be sold in a short time.

 In order to solve this problem, Mr. A allows the seller to keep put the books on their shelve without paying until they are sold.